State guide

 - a Tidewater and colonial-history chapter

-- a river-crossing and inland-finish planning page
+- a river-crossing and inland-finish route chapter

 - the final state chapter on the corridor